XcalableMP/manual/en/distribute.rst

    !$xmp distribute t(cyclic) onto p

 Target data is divided into a chunk of a single element and distributed among nodes in a round-robin manner.
-Cyclic distribution is suitable for computation with irregular load balance of data and computation.
+Cyclic distribution is suitable for computation with an irregular load balance of data and computation.

 * XMP/C program